jpierel14/sntd/docs/source/examples.rst

 	58.651685393258425 F160W 17.198071229182016 ...
 26.2    AB image_1
 	Length = 60 rows

-Now, to turn these two data tables into an SNTD curveDict object that will be fit, we use the table_factory function:
+Now, to turn these two data tables into an :py:class:`~sntd.curve_io.curveDict` object that will be fit, we use the :py:func:`~sntd.curve_io.table_factory` function:

 .. code-block:: python